Students sent back to middle school after grade mishap

 Superintendent Dr. Keith A. Stewart said in a letter that the students were initially promoted to the ninth grade at Bessemer City High School.
 But the students were sent back to middle school.

-Stewart says the parents of students were informed Friday to complete required eighth-grade classes.

-WBRC-TV reports the students were enrolled in the Plato program at Bessemer City Middle School.
-The program was designed to help students who failed a grade during middle school catch up with other classmates and graduate.

-But Stewart says there was no record evidence of those students passing the classes.
-The program, which started in 2014, ended two years later.
+WBRC-TV reports they had been enrolled in a program at Bessemer City Middle School, which was designed to help students who failed a grade catch up and graduate.
+In the program, students took seventh-grade classes part of the year and eighth-grade classes the rest of the year.
+But Stewart says there was no record of those students passing the eighth-grade classes.

+Stewart says he had no choice but to hold them back because the school couldn't produce the needed grades for them.